 All incentive pay amounts will be paid in addition to the employee's base wage.
 To the extent permitted, all incentive pays will be reported to PERS as pensionable compensation.
-Effective July 1 of each fiscal year after 2023/2024, all incentive payments listed below will increase by the amount of the COLA which is implemented on July 1 of that year.
+Incentive payments except longevity will increase by the amount of the COLA each year.
+For fiscal year 2024-2025 the COLA is already incorporated and no additional COLA will be made for that fiscal year.